aberrator9/BeetBot/README.md

 (Remember to include the operation of this script in your will, in case it continues to run after you have passed away.)

-That's it!
+That's it (_phew_)!
 Now any time you add a song to your Spotify playlist, it will get posted to Reddit.
 Don't worry about accidentally adding songs you've already posted; BeetBot will remember that for you and skip them automatically!
 It will also keep a list of songs for which it failed to find a reliable match on YouTube (see `notPosted.json`), in case you want to post those manually later.

 Happy posting!